 Patients with these defective implants have a greater risk of bone necrosis, metallic poisoning and devices becoming dislocated.
 They also likely received their implants without any warning of these dangers.

-With repeated implant product recalls over the past decade, Stryker has also faced thousands of lawsuits from affected patients.
+With repeated implant product recalls over the past decade, Stryker has also faced thousands of hip replacement lawsuits from affected patients.
 Stemming from their recall of the ABG II and Rejuvenate implants, the company faced nearly 4,500 claims.

 In November of 2014, Stryker agreed to pay $1.43 billion to settle pending lawsuits over Rejuvenate and ABG II hips.
 Lawyers believe the latest warning associated with the LFit, Accolade, Meridian and Citation hips may lead to even more lawsuits.